 Disclaimer: RND Resources Inc., affiliates, and staff, are not associated with the financial industry regulatory authority (FINRA).
 Nothing contained herein is intended to describe any such association.

 RND Resources Inc is a proud member of RSM US Alliance.
 RSM US Alliance is an affiliation of independent accounting and consulting firms in the US. and the leading provider of audit, tax, and consulting services focused on the middle market.
 For more information about our membership visit: RSM US LLP

-algorithmic trading arbitration bitcoin Brokercheck Broker Dealer broker dealers compliance compliance management compliance overhead Compliance software consulting cyber-security Cybersecurity cyber threat department of labor disciplinary action dol fiduciary rule due diligence exam priorities financial industry finop FINOPS finra finra election finra regulations Fintech free webinar Hedge Fund outsource compliance pcaob policies and procedures priorities letter regulatory regulatory compliance support ria risk assessment risks SEC sec changes sec exam SEC rule change senior investors senior suitability series 57 suitability training U4 disclosure
+algorithmic trading arbitration bitcoin Brokercheck Broker Dealer broker dealers compliance compliance management compliance overhead Compliance software consulting cyber-security Cybersecurity cyber threat department of labor disciplinary action dol fiduciary rule due diligence exam priorities financial industry finop FINOPS finra finra election finra regulations Fintech free webinar Hedge Fund outsource compliance pcaob policies and procedures priorities letter regulatory ria risk assessment risks SEC sec changes sec exam SEC rule change senior investors senior suitability suitability training U4 disclosure